vitaly-t/connection-string/README.md

 }
 ```

+Plus it adds some [Virtual Properties], to simplify access to the first host.

 And it can generate a valid connection string from an object (see [connection-string-demo]).

 For documentation and examples, see [WiKi Pages] and [API].